swent-epfl/mvp-prd/template/5-mvp.md

 2. "As a traveler, I want to use a map to navigate to posts and challenges, so I can find my way easily in new locations."

 #### User Stories for Local Explorers:
-1. "As a local explorer, I want to discover and hidden gems in my city by exploring posts from other residents."
+1. "As a local explorer, I want to discover and find hidden gems in my city by exploring posts from other residents."
 2. "As a local resident, I want to create local challenges that encourage people to explore lesser-known areas of my city."

 #### Key Features: